 These colours are used to light up many official government buildings and offices.
 Homes, shops and other business will also be beautifully decorated for the day on March 26th.

 It’s also a time of conciliation and renewal of friendships.
-This month, India’s Prime Minister Narendra Modi has already inaugurated a bridge on the Feni river which joins Sabroom in India with Ramgarh in Bangladesh.
+Prime Minister Narendra Modi has already inaugurated a bridge on the Feni river which joins Sabroom in India with Ramgarh in Bangladesh.
 Called Maitri Setu (“Freedom Bridge”) it’s a truly positive sign of hopefully improving relations with India during this historic year.

 Bangladesh Independence Day poems